aldettinger/camel-quarkus-workshop/README.md

 ## Part 1 - Quarkus DEV mode
 Estimate time : 10 minutes

 In this section, we'll have our first contact with Quarkus.
 Indeed, Quarkus offers multiple modes DEV, JVM, native... for multiple purposes.
 The idea behind the DEV mode is to simplify developers life.
 Better than words, let's start the creation of a Camel Quarkus project.

+There are multiple ways to create a project from scratch.
+One could generate a new project using a [command line like quarkus CLI or maven](https://quarkus.io/guides/maven-tooling).
+A more graphical option would be to use [code.quarkus.io](https://code.quarkus.io/).

+### Create the project via the quarkus-maven-plugin

-As such, let's create a first terminal, we'll call it the *DEV terminal*.
+Let's create a first terminal, we'll call it the *DEV terminal*.
 In the *DEV terminal*, type commands as below:

 ```